 FVCC will be processing loans through the Direct Loan program.
 Direct Loans are low-interest loans for students to help pay for the cost of a student’s education after high school.
 The lender is the US Department of Education rather than a bank or other financial institution.
-The interest rate for the Federal Direct Subsidized Loan and Unsubsidized Loan is a projected fixed 4.45% for loans disbursed after July 1, 2017.
+The interest rate for the Federal Direct Subsidized Loan and Unsubsidized Loan is a fixed 5.05% for loans disbursed after July 1, 2018.
 The annual loan limits are $3500 for a Freshman (a student that has earned less than 30 credits) and $4500 for a Sophomore (a student that has earned 30 or more credits).
 The standard loan repayment is 10 years, however, other repayment plans may be available.
 Contact your servicer for more information.
 All Direct loans have a 6-month grace period.
 This means you will have six months from the time you graduate or stop attending school at least half-time (6 credits) before you have to start making your student loan payment.

 Steps to Receiving a Loan

 There are three steps to receiving a Direct student loan at FVCC.

 - Return your acceptance form indicating how much of your student loan you would like to receive.

 - For new students, federal regulations require that you attend Entrance Counseling.
 During this session you will learn more information regarding your rights and responsibilities of taking out a student loan.